 - Memory loss

 - Reduced motor skills

 - Built-up tolerance

 If you are addicted to Xanax, you may neglect your personal responsibilities, your career, and your relationships.
 This happens because you begin to focus on the drug rather than on your daily responsibilities.
 This preoccupation with Xanax may cause you to use the drug compulsively, even while trying to stop.

 Xanax will also impair your memory-both long term and short term-and you may even become emotionally blunt.
 The central nervous system depressant will impair your motor skills.
 After some time, you will notice that you need more of the drug to experience the same calming effect as before.
-If you notice any of these symptoms in your life or in the life of one of your loved ones, do not hesitate to call our professional advisors for Xanax treatment at 1-888-439-3435, toll-free.
+If you notice any of these symptoms in your life or in the life of one of your loved ones, do not hesitate to call our professional advisors for Xanax treatment at 1-888-439-3435 Who Answers?, toll-free.

 Help for Xanax Addicts

 It is important that Xanax addiction treatment be handled properly, and helping your loved ones with Xanax addiction choose the correct detox center is a major step.
 Detox centers apply different Xanax abuse treatment methods, but they all have a general pattern.

 Xanax treatments tend to begin with physiological, social, and psychological assessments.
 These centers normally use an IV-based medication to treat the withdrawal symptoms.
 A good treatment plan should involve round-the-clock monitoring and attention to the addict’s personal comfort.